 Let me be as clear as possible.
 THERE ARE NO SHORT CUTS IN CANNING.
 You have to do things properly, adhering to tested methods that result the safest possible product.
 Would you risk the above scenario happening to your child, all because you don’t want to use a pressure canner?
 It’s really not difficult at all.
-My book provides simple, step-by-step instructions that will walk you through the methods of making your home-preserved food as safe as possible.
+The Prepper’s Canning Guide provides simple, step-by-step instructions that will walk you through the methods of making your home-preserved food as safe as possible.

 We have the equipment available to make things far safer than Grandma did.
 The refusal to use it would be like refusing to put your infant in a car seat or refusing to ask your toddler to buckle up in the car.
 We know these things are safe, so we do them, despite the fact that most of us survived many a car ride standing on the center armrest of the front seat, gleefully watching the road ahead while keeping one hand on the parent beside us for balance.